 But what else is…

-Special (and not so special) about the Yorkie?
-That’s what you really need to know especially if you’re thinking about adopting one of these little guys.
-This is why we’ve compiled the basic info you need to know so that if you’re ever given the opportunity to own one, you’ll know for sure if it’s going to be a good idea or not.
+Unique (and not so special) about the Yorkie?
+That’s what you need to know, especially if you’re considering adopting one of these little guys.
+This is why we’ve compiled the basic info you need to know so that if you’re ever given the opportunity to own one, you’ll know for sure if it will be a good idea.

 So, without further ado, let’s dive right in!